 a couple years after being “lost forever,” the strangers now find themselves stranded on “teleport beach.”

-that’s right 39-or-so minutes of deep-space lunacy, interstellar dude-choirs, and extreme guitar cubism.
+things get all “lord of the flies-y” quickly: 36-or-so minutes of deep-space lunacy, interstellar dude-choirs, and extreme guitar cubism. an infrared travelogue of their bumbling (mis)adventures!

 “lost forever” lp (2013, trade root / izniz)